alsalafiyyah/alsalafiyyah.github.io/_refutals/refuting-on-claim-we-all-have-one-religion.md

 ---

-[^1]: Muslim, Sahih, Book on righteousness, upholding ties of kinship, and good manners, no. 2564; and Ahmad ibn Hanbal, Musnad, vol. 2, p.
-277.
+[^1]: Sahih Muslim [Book on righteousness, upholding ties of kinship, and good manners] no. 2564; Musnad Ahmad p.
+2/277.
-[^2]:
+[^2]: Majmu' Fatawa of ibn Taymiyyah p.
+3/90